ITALY: Boutique Foodie Tour - 10 days

 Day 4: Sunday 13th September: Rome - Orvieto – Cortona: (B/L)

 This morning we experience Italian train travel as we journey from Rome to the stunning medieval hill town of Orvieto, in the beautiful region of Umbria.
 Perched atop a gigantic rock and surrounded by vineyards, olive groves and the ubiquitous Tuscan cypress trees, Orvieto is not to be missed.
 We take the cable car to the top of the hill and wind our way through cobblestoned streets and narrow alleyways to the 14th century Gothic cathedral with its magnificent facade, which dominates the piazza.
-Lunch is a simple meal at a local enoteca, before continuing on to Cortona.
+Lunch is a simple meal at a wondeful local enoteca before continuing on to Cortona.
 This two thousand year old Tuscan hill town overlooks the breathtaking Val di Chiana and is home to the author, Frances Mayes, of Under the Tuscan Sun fame.
 We check into our hotel and enjoy a free evening.

 Day 5: Monday 14th September: Cortona: (B/D)

-Wake up in picturesque Tuscany as you may have been dreaming to do all your life.
+Wake up in picturesque Tuscany just as you may have been dreaming to do all your life.
 After breakfast enjoy a walking tour of Cortona, taking in the breath-taking panorama of the Val di Chiana and Lake Trasimeno from the esplanade of Piazza Garibaldi.
-We visit the enchanting Renaissance Church of San Niccolò, and the ancient Church of San Domenico, where you can enjoy a moment of reflection before continuing on to the historical centre of town.
+We visit the enchanting Renaissance Church of San Niccolò, and the ancient Church of San Domenico where you can enjoy a moment of reflection before continuing on to the historical centre of town.
 We will meet some locals and have the opportunity to shop for beautiful gifts and souvenirs from the artisan boutiques, including hand crafted jewellery, local delicacies, leather goods and hand made products.
-Enjoy a free afternoon or meet me for an afternoon stroll to see Bramasole, the home of author, Frances Mayes.
+Enjoy a free afternoon or meet me for an afternoon stroll to see Villa Bramasole, the home of author, Frances Mayes.
 In the evening we rendezvous in the heart of Cortona at the famous and vibrant Piazza della Republica for an aperitivo, then enjoy a pre-dinner passeggiata (promenade) before dining on typical Tuscan cuisine at a local trattoria.

 Day 6: Tuesday 15th September: Cortona – Pienza - Lake Trasimeno – Cortona: (B/L)